barefoot blogger moving to france

 Discover the Canals

 Known as the “Venice of Languedoc,” Sète is crisscrossed by canals lined with colorful boats, cafés, and shops.
-Tall, colorful 19th-century townhouses with wrought iron balconies add to the city’s charm, reflecting its growth and prosperity during that era.
+Tall, colorful 19th-century townhouses with wrought iron balconies add to the city’s charm, reflecting its growth and prosperity.
 These canals are not just for show; they played a crucial role in the city’s history, aiding trade and fishing.

 Experience Water Jousting

 August is the time for water jousting in Sète, a tradition that dates back to the 17th century.
-First seen in Sète when the city celebrated the opening of its harbor in 1666, water jousting involves, basically, competitors in small boats attempting to knock each other into the water.
-Water jousting during the Saint Louis Festival is the highlight of the season when locals and tourists gather to watch from stands constructed for the occasion along the canal.
+First seen in Sète when the city celebrated the opening of its harbor in 1666, water jousting involves competitors in small boats attempting to knock each other into the water.
+Water jousting during the Saint Louis Festival is the highlight of the season, when locals and tourists gather to watch from stands constructed for the occasion along the canal.

 Panoramic Views from Mont Saint Clair